Student Code of Conduct

 Additional Sanctions

-Sanctions, in addition to an F in the course, may be issued only by the Office of Student Conduct for cases involving academic misconduct.
+Sanctions, in addition to a letter grade of an F in the course, may be issued only by the Office of Student Conduct for cases involving academic misconduct.

 Academic Misconduct Hearings

-• One student and two faculty members will participate on the academic conduct hearing board.
+• One student and two faculty members will participate in the academic conduct hearing

 • One faculty member will be a professor.